skip to content

 Journals are to be processed centrally to transfer expenditure to Trust Funds relating to appropriations in aid and overhead charges.
 It is planned that all such journals will be included on the 1st interim statement.
 All Trust Funds deficits based on a review of 2nd interim statements must be cleared by 27 August.

-In case of queries please contact the Trust Fund Helpdesk Tel.
+In case of queries email the Trust Fund helpdesk or tel.
 66946

 Raven Login